1. Statement

 7. Status

-If a student is permanently excluded from the College their formal status will be ‘excluded’.
-The Principal may offer parents the possibility of withdrawing a student, in certain circumstances, rather than carrying out a formal exclusion.
+In certain circumstances, if a student is permanently excluded from the College their formal status will be ‘excluded’.
+The Principal may offer parents the possibility of withdrawing a student, rather than carrying out a formal exclusion.
 In such instances, the Principal retains the right to disclose the reasons for the student leaving the College in any reference to other educational institutions.
 Parents/legal guardians who accept the option to withdraw a student forfeit any further right to appeal.

 8. Appeal